Raymonde E Jean, MD

 - ASSOCIATE PROFESSOR | Medicine, Pulmonary, Critical Care and Sleep Medicine

-As the Director of the Sleep Training Program and Director of the Sleep Clinic at Roosevelt Hospital, Dr. Jean spearheaded a clinical sleep program, and developed the innovative CPAP clinic which focuses on patient education, CPAP compliance and patient outcomes.
+Dr. Jean spearheaded a clinical Sleep program at MSSL/MSW including, innovating a CPAP clinic, which focuses on patient education, CPAP compliance and patient outcomes.

 Critical Care Medicine

 Internship, Internal Medicine, St. Lukes Roosevelt Hospital

 Fellowship, Pulm & Critical Care, St. Lukes Roosevelt Hospital

 Dr. Jean’s research interests include studying the impact of obesity on critical illness, weaning from mechanical ventilation, sleep apnea and its impact on quality of life, sleep disorders and depression, and CPAP compliance and outcomes.